what you should not feed to your chickens

 For safety though best to deny chickens access to avo parts whenever possible.

-See also Can Baby Chickens Eat Watermelon?
+See also Can Chickens Eat Flies?
+A Bug Bounty Your Hens Will Love

 Alcohol/Caffeine